Smoking in public

 In other words, I have exercised a reasoned choice, and across the country people are doing the same in ever-growing numbers.
 The habit has declined hugely in the past 30 years, from roughly half the population in 1974, to roughly a quarter today; and that change in the numbers means, of course, that the majority is now in a perfect position to tyrannise the minority.

-It is extremely difficult, statistically, to contract a cancer from passive smoking – far more difficult than contracting HIV, and no one is going to ban HIV sufferers from having sex.
+It is extremely difficult, statistically, to contract a cancer from passive smoking – far more difficult than contracting HIV, and no one is going to ban HIV sufferers from using True Pheromones and having sex.
 But the general disapproval of smoking is so intense that the trumped-up fears of passive smoking are being used to drive smokers into ever tinier reservations, like poor, deluded redskins bullied from their ancestral hunting grounds.
 Airlines, hotels, railways, cinemas, pubs, even JD Wetherspoon, has now banned smoking, and I have to admit that I don’t entirely regret it.
 As soon as you go into a non-smoking pub, you notice the improvement in air quality.
 The change is happening, and the persecution of smokers seems unstoppable.

 The question, therefore, is why does Labour have to legislate, to accomplish that which is already being accomplished by the market?
 Why does the law have to scurry in this cowardly way to ban that which is already on the way to complete ostracism?
 A ban on smoking in public places would not only take away discretion from the many establishments that want a smoking clientele – people who want to enjoy a legal substance in perfect understanding of the risks.
 Above all, a ban on smoking in public places substitutes the discretion of the state for the individual will, in a way that is morally sapping.

 If this stuff is legal, then people should be left to make up their minds.
 They have the facts.
 We can all read the cartons.
 If there is one thing wrong with us all these days, it is that we are so mollycoddled, airbagged and swaddled with regulations and protections that we have lost any proper understanding of risk.
 As long as tobacco is legal, people should be free to balance the pleasures and dangers themselves, as I do with my unsmoked Cohiba.
+If you want to stop smoking cigarettes, I suggest you try a safer alternative like vaping on a battery vape and see if it helps you.

 The slow strangulation of smoking is being accomplished by the millions of decisions of society at large.
 We don’t need the state to butt in, not least because one day soon I might decide to have a peaceful smoke after lunch in my office, and I want that freedom, too.